amartig16/uart-led-visual-demostrator-part1/README.md

 ### Part 2 Repository: [https://github.com/amartig16/UART-LED-Visual-Demonstrator---Part-2-Mobile-Decoder]

 ### Part 3: The Translator:</br>
-The third part of this project is a python script that takes the values obtainid in part 2 and outputs text.</br>
+The third part of this project is a python script that takes the values obtained in part 2 and outputs text.

 ### Part 3 Repository: [https://github.com/amartig16/UART-LED-Visual-Demonstrator---Part-3-Python-UART-to-text]